 Then store the specimen in fresh RIMS at room temperature [1].
 The tissue should become transparent after several weeks [2].

-RIMS being added to vial, with RIMS container visible in frame
+RIMS being added to vial, with RIMS container visible in frame This was already done earlier in step 3.15.1

 Shot of totally clear tissue OR LAB MEDIA: Figure 2D